junxit/us-congress-bills-115/metadata.md

 - 2017-05-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 55.
 - 2017-12-21 — Passed Senate without amendment by Voice Vote. (consideration: CR S8267-8269; text: CR S8269)
 - 2017-12-21 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.(consideration: CR S8267-8269; text: CR S8269)
+- 2017-12-22 — Message on Senate action sent to the House.
+- 2017-12-22 — Received in the House.
+- 2017-12-22 — Referred to the House Committee on Natural Resources.